 This version of Sugarscape is often used to explore and explain the distribution of wealth, in particular the tendency toward inequality.

 In the Sugarscape grid, each cell has a capacity, which is the maximum amount of sugar it can hold.
-In the original configuration, there are two high-sugar regions, with capacity 4, surrounding by concentric rings with capacities 3, 2, and 1.
+In the original configuration, there are two high-sugar regions, with capacity 4, surrounded by concentric rings with capacities 3, 2, and 1.

 Figure ?? (left) shows the initial configuration, with the darker areas indicating cells with higher capacity, and small dots representing the agents.